 A learning curve gives a graphical depiction of learning a particular task over time.
 In a typical learning curve graph, the horizontal x-axis represents the time or number of attempts, while the vertical y-axis represents performance at the task.

 There are a few recognizable shapes that a learning curve follows.
 The first is a diminishing-returns curve, which has a line that rapidly increases at the beginning but flattens out at the top.
 Another is the increasing-returns learning curve, which starts off slowly rising at the beginning but ends in a rapid increase.
-A third type of learning curve is the S-curve, which starts slowly increasing before rising rapidly, only to level off at the end.
+The third type of learning curve is the S-curve, which starts slowly increasing before rising rapidly, only to level off at the end.
 One more type of curve is a complex curve, which shows a more realistic pattern of development that can be slow or fast at different times.

 Diminishing-returns Learning Curve

 In this type of curve, we can see that a task is easy to learn at the beginning but eventually plateaus.
 This can mean that a learner has either reached the limit of learning at this task or that they have become disinterested in doing better.
-At this point, they need some new stimulus to reach the next level.
+At this point, they need some new active learning stimulus to reach the next level.

-This curve that starts slow before taking off can occur for a few different reasons.
+This curve that starts slowly before taking off can occur for a few different reasons.
 It can be that a task is very complicated to understand at first, but once a few difficult concepts are understood, then things become easy.
 There also could have been some stimulus, such as gamification, that caused the learner to suddenly become interested, resulting in a learning curve steep and tall.

 This curve combines elements of the other two.
 It can represent a task that takes time to learn but accelerates quickly after that until another difficulty is faced.
 This type of curve should be made steeper by addressing the lulls when the learner is either not engaged or can’t understand topics that are too difficult.

-A complex curve can show different speeds of learning until a skill is mastered.
+A complex curve can show different speeds of student learning until a skill is mastered.
 Once a skill is mastered, it can still keep moving.
 This type of curve is more realistic, especially for corporate training environments where learners have to negotiate various priorities in addition to their learning requirements.

 Now that we’ve defined what a learning curve is and seen some different shapes for learning curves, you may be wondering what the point of having them is.
 Let’s take a minute and see why it matters to use learning curves.